Nady19/userid-gid_prob/readme.md

 that means creating a group here in the terminal never meant anything neither did adding a user here in the terminal.

-->>wondering why is that...........because of the container...we are building a dockerfile so the group ,the user everything should be inside there, not in the terminal of the server we created
+->>wondering why is that...........because of the container...we are building a dockerfile, so the group ,the user everything should be inside there,inside the container we are gonna build , not in the terminal of the server we created